-When calculating emissions, only the losses from Spanish mainland are taken into account.
+When calculating emissions, only the losses of transport of the peninsular electrical transmission grid from Spanish mainland are taken into account.

-Losses in the transmission grid x average emission factor for the Spanish mainland in the year in which the inventory is calculated.
+Losses in the transmission grid \ average emission factor for electricity in the peninsular system in the year in which the inventory is calculated.